Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-union-type-a-deeper-look.md

 ## Other use-cases of Unions

-Now that we have seen the default `string` or `number` value, let's look at other use-cases for the union type.
+Now that we have seen the default `string` or `number` value, let's look at other use cases for the union type.

 For one, we could define different user states.